wrichter/hailstorm/Architecture.md

 ## Network Setup
 On the layer1 host, there are five virtual networks configured via libvirt as separate virtual bridge devices:

-1. **Default**: This network is NATed externally.
-Any service which is visible in the demo scenario should be on this network, this includes all product GUIs, APIs and OpenStack Floating IPs.
+1. **Default**: Any service which is visible in the demo scenario should be on this network, this includes all product GUIs, APIs and OpenStack Floating IPs.
+At the moment this network is NATed externally; it should also be possible to make it completely visible externally.
 2. **Storage**: (currently not used) to separate storage traffic between hypervisors and storage backends
 3. **Admin**: Used exclusively to provide admin access to layer2 hosts, e.g. via Ansible
 4. **RH OSP Provisioning**: Used by the RH OSP Director to boot/configure OSP nodes via PXE.
 Since it acts as control plane for all overcloud